-The cloud-based LogiSense IoT billing platform provides the flexibility and power to ensure monetization of the Internet of Things products, services, and revenue streams.
+The LogiSense IoT billing platform provides the flexibility and power to ensure monetization of the products, services and revenue streams of the Internet of Things

 The Internet of Things used to sound like something futuristic, but the reality is that it is here right now, and it is here to stay.
 Defined as the connection of internet computing devices that are embedded in everyday objects, enabling them to send and receive data.